Princewil/flutter_paystack_plus/README.md

 - [onClose] is called when the user cancels a transaction or when there is a failed transaction
 - [onSuccess] is called on successful transactions
 - [callBackURL] is required for Mobile only.
 Users are redirected to this URL after payment is successful, this helps close the session.
 The URL is setup in your Dashboard and then provided here.
+- [plan] is for options of making payments to plan subscriptions

 ## Usage